-- Faculty Member, Health Management and Policy
+- Associate Professor, Health Management and Policy

 - Policy Core Director, Institute for Firearm Injury Prevention

 She is also interested in how local courts and law enforcement implement the restrictions to ensure that an individual who is newly prohibited from having a firearm does not have a firearm.
 Dr. Zeoli is also interested in extreme risk protection orders (or "red flag laws"), their impact on firearm violence, including suicide, and the implementation and enforcement of these orders.
 The goals of her research are to provide evidence on whether and how firearm safety policies reduce firearm violence and to improve the implementation of these laws through science.

 - PhD, Johns Hopkins Bloomberg School of Public Health, 2008

 - MPH, University of Michigan School of Public Health, 2000

 Firearms, intimate partner violence, homicide, firearm laws, and extreme risk protection orders.

 Zeoli's six-state study on extreme risk protection orders (ERPOs) is the largest study of its kind and explores the risk profiles of respondents to the orders, factors that are associated with ERPOs being granted, the use of ERPOs in cases of threats of mass shootings, and whether ERPOs are associated with reductions in firearm suicide.

 Zeoli is collaborating on a case-control study of the risk factors for intimate partner homicide, including factors related to gun access and use, in six states.